fybrik/fybrik/website/content/docs/overview/architecture/index.md

 The traffic between the pilot and the connectors is secured by lavergaing Istio security features:
 - Istio authentication policy enables mutual TLS between the pilot and the connectors.
-- Istio authorization policies control the ingress traffic of the connectors.
+- Istio authorization policy controls the ingress traffic of the connectors.